almutwakel/Speech-Recognition/README.md

 # Speech-Recognition
-Build a model to detect phonemes in speech recordings
+Build a model to detect phonemes in speech recordings.

-Reached 86% accuracy
+Reached 86% accuracy.
-To run just "Run all"
+To run just "Run all."
-To load existing model uncomment block under Testing and submission
+To load existing model uncomment block under Testing and submission.

 # Experiments: